DanielDaCosta/airflow-ml-prediction/README.md

 # Airflow ETL
-Building an ETL pipeline orchestrated by Airflow
+Running ECS task for ML prediction orchestrated by Airflow

 ## Building Airflow on Docker